MdIrfan-ul/BuyBusy/README.md

 - Add a web app to your Firebase project.
 - Copy the Firebase configuration and add it to your `.env` file.

-## Firebase Authentication
-- Enable Email/Password authentication in the Firebase Console under Authentication > Sign-in method.
-- Use the  `AuthContext` and `useAuth` hook to manage user authentication in your application.
+## Redux Toolkit Configuration

+Use Redux Toolkit for global state management, including handling product data, cart state,orders and user authentication.
 ___

 Developed with ❤️ by [Mohamed Irfanullah M]